 - 3. Besides being useful for improving precision on other properties, disjunctive dependencies also have a few direct applications, such as occurs-check reduction.
 As observed in (Crnogorac et al. 1996), if the groundness formula $x \vee y$ holds, the unification x = y is occurs-check free, even when neither x nor y are definitely linear. - 4.
 Detecting the set of definitely ground variables through Pos and exploiting it to simplify the operations on SFL can improve the efficiency of the analysis.
 In particular this is true if the set of ground variables is readily available, as is the case, for instance, with the GER implementation of Pos (Bagnara and Schachte 1999). - 5.
-The combination with Pos is essential for the application of a powerful widening technique on SFL (Zaffanella et al. 1999).
+The combination with Pos is essential for the application of a powerful widening technique on SFL (Zaffanella et al. 1999a).
 This is very important, since analysis based on SFL is not practical without widenings. - 6.
 In the context of the analysis of CLP programs, the notions of "ground variable" and the notion of "variable that cannot share a common variable with other variables" are distinct.
-A numeric variable in, say, $\text{CLP}(\mathcal{R})$, cannot share with other numerical variables (not in the sense of interest in this paper) but is not ground unless it has been constrained to a unique value.
-Thus the analysis of CLP programs with SFL alone either will lose precision on pair-sharing (if arithmetic constraints are abstracted into "sharings" among numeric variables in order to approximate the groundness of the latter) or will be imprecise on the groundness of numeric variables (because only Herbrand constraints take part in the construction of sharing-sets).
-In the first alternative, as we have already noted, the precision with which groundness of numeric variables is important for a number of applications (e.g., compiling equality constraints down to assignments or tests in some circumstances), we advocate the use of Pos and SFL at the same time.
+A numeric variable in, say, $\text{CLP}(\mathcal{R})$, cannot share with other variables (not in the sense of interest in this paper) but is not ground unless it has been constrained to a unique value.
+Thus the analysis of CLP programs with SFL alone either will lose precision on pair-sharing (if numeric variables are allowed to "share" in order to compute their groundness) or will not be able to compute the groundness of numeric variables are excluded from the sharing-sets).
+In the first alternative, as we have already noted, the precision with which groundness of numeric variables can be tracked will also be limited.
+Since groundness of numeric variables is important for a number of applications (e.g., compiling equality constraints down to assignments or tests in some circumstances), we advocate the use of Pos and SFL at the same time.

-Thus, as a first technique to enhance the precision of sharing analysis, we consider the simple propagation of the set of definitely ground variables from the Pos component to the SFL component.10 We denote this domain by $Pos \times SFL$.
+Thus, as a first technique to enhance the precision of sharing analysis, we consider the simple propagation of the set of definitely ground variables from the Pos component to the SFL component.8 We denote this domain by $Pos \times SFL$.